 Before making a claim for unpaid bonuses it is important to understand the nature of the bonus, which typically fall into one of two camps:

 There can often be questions about whether a bonus should still be paid when employment has been terminated.
-This will depend on a number of factors and you should seek legal advice before you make a claim.
+This will depend on a number of factors and you should seek legal advice from an employment solicitor before you make a claim.